EMAT 10010 INTRODUCTION TO EMERGING MEDIA AND TECHNOLOGY 3 Credit Hours

 EMAT 82110 INTERACTIVE DATA 3 Credit Hours

-(Slashed with EMAT 62110) Course applies students’ prior experience in computational thinking and object-oriented programming to analytic, creative and interactive data experiences built in Python and R. Students address real-world data sets with computational, predictive and visual methods to draw insights and make decisions.
+(Slashed with EMAT 62110) Course applies students’ prior experience in computational thinking and object-oriented programming to analytic, creative and interactive data experiences built in Python.
+Students address real-world data sets with computational, predictive and visual methods to draw insights and make decisions.
 Students move beyond deploying “solutions” to engaging and communicating data to constituents, user and decision makers alike.
 Concurrently, students discuss critical questions of modern data access, power, bias and privacy.

 Schedule Type: Lecture